Intilery/intilery.github.io/docs/guides/faq.md

 ### What traits (fields/properties) can I add to my customer?

-There are a set of reserved trait names that can be used, these are detailed at [common traits](/docs/schema/identify#traits), traits are set as using the [identify tag event](/docs/tag/reference#identify) or the [identify api event](/docs/apis/api#identify-action) or an identify event from one of our SDKs.
+There are a set of reserved trait names that can be used, these are detailed at [common traits](/docs/schema/identify#traits), traits are set as using the [identify api event](/docs/apis/api#identify-action).

 The [common traits](/docs/schema/identify#traits) do not need to be validated.